Safe Webdrop

 It should be said, that receiving the registration code first-hand is essential and must not be bypassed with any more convenient means of proof.

-Because anything an attacker can do is to overwrite a user's registration with a different key in order to deny the user his registration for a time.
-The attacker will never succeed to register in a false ID unless the attacker is able to impersonate the user in a personal contact to the administrator using social engeneering tricks or worse.
+An attacker will never succeed to register a false ID unless the attacker is able to impersonate the user in a personal contact to the administrator using social engineering tricks or worse.
 The legitimate user is asked to repeat his registration process until a valid request with the registration code conveyed first-hand is visible to the administrator.

-From that point onwards, all requests to the server comprise of a unique challenge that is digitally signed with the legitimat user's RSA private key.
-The challenge (a 256 bit random number) must be provided in a signed message for every request that needs to be completed by the server.
-Replay attacks are prevented by generating a fresh challenge on the start of every new request.
+From that point onwards, all requests being sent to the server comprise of a unique challenge that is digitally signed with the legitimate user's RSA private key.
+The server-generated challenge (a 256 bit random number) must be provided in a signed message for every request that needs to be completed by the server.
+Replay attacks are prevented by generating a fresh challenge at the start of every new request.

-As an additional means, no message or attachment file is stored on the server that is not AES encrypted.
+As an additional means, no message or attachment file will ever be stored on the server that is not AES encrypted.

 So what can go wrong, once the user's public key is accepted?

-If an atacker can utilize any other software on the server to execute code as the https process owner it is certainly possible to overwrite a user's legitimate public key, a file stored with access permissions of the https process owner.
-In this case, it is also possible for the attacker to copy messages and files that are encrypted and whose decryption key reside only on the sender's and the recipient's own devices in protected form.
-The legitimate user will notice this immediately as the server won't serve any of his messages any longer.
-A direct contact to the administrator is needed to resolve this problem caused by the unknown leaking code on the server.
+If an attacker can utilize some other rogue software on the server to execute code as the https process owner, it is possible for the attacker to copy messages and files that are encrypted and whose decryption key reside only on the sender's and the recipient's own local devices in protected form.
+The attacker will not find any information on the server that enables a decryption of any message or attachment file.
+But the attacker would get access to some metadata by reading the logs in a user's home directory, using the rogue webserver code.

 Cross Server Contacts

-The SafeWebdrop server allows two users that have been registered on different servers to exchange information (in fact a hash of both full SafeWebdrop addresses and their shared secret) to allow the use of a contact's public key on their own server.
 Note, that no contact between the two administrators nor the use of any PKI is involved.
-The conclusion of acceptance of a certain contact relies entirely on the secret, both users have agreed on.
+The conclusion of acceptance of a certain contact relies entirely on the secret, both users have agreed on, which is part of the hash value that triggers the storage of the public key.

-An attacker can send a false request together with his illegitimate public key to be used as a contact, but the attacker will not be able to produce the neccessary hash value as he does not know the initial shared secret (ideally 20 random characters) between the two users.
+Though an attacker can send a false request together with his illegitimate public key to Alice, but the attacker will not be able to produce the necessary hash value as he does not know the initial shared secret (ideally 20 random characters) between the two users.
 So the fake contact request will never conclude.

 Both users have to make sure that the secret they agree on personally is not guessable or known to the attacker.
-The security of the CryptoBone's message exchange relies entirely on this intial secret agreement.
-It cannot be skipped or simplfied.
+The security of the CryptoBone's message exchange relies entirely on this initial secret agreement.
+It cannot be skipped or simplified.
 Once both users have produced the same hash value (including their shared secret) and have provided it to the server, the contact's public key is stored and an attacker won't be able to overwrite it.
+Needless to say that all this is done automatically when Alice enters the initial shared secret with Bob into her CryptoBone GUI to enable Bob as a recipient.

 Client-side Attacks